SynfiniDLT/daml-nft/README.md

 The `Transfer` choice  archives the existing `Nft` before exercising the `Acquire` choice on Bob's `NftAcquisitionRule`, resulting in the creation of the `Nft` in Bob's wallet.

+## See also

+For other examples of modeling NFTs in Daml you can also refer to the [Daml Finance library](https://docs.daml.com/daml-finance/index.html) which contains implementations of both non-fungible and fungible tokens.